 Check SMTP server settings within FogBugz On-Premises

-- This should contain the Internet address of a standard mail server that is configured to accept mail from the FogBugz server.
+- It should contain the configuration for the email server that is configured to accept email from the FogBugz Server.

 - If your SMTP server uses SSL, make sure it is set up correctly refer to Using an SMTP Server with SSL Guide.